-We love eating dinner outside and this dish is perfect for a light summer dinner because it’s healthy and delicious.
+We love eating dinner outside and this dish is perfect for a light summer dinner or quick weeknight dinner because it’s healthy and delicious.

 Cooking in parchment paper is one way to cook fish when you’re cooking indoors.

 But aluminum foil is the answer when you’re grilling.
 Grilled grouper in foil is easy to make and easy to clean up.

 What does grilled grouper taste like?

-Grouper is a firm white fish that is flaky and moist with a distinct mild flavor.
-It’s flavor is similar to grilled bass or halibut.
+Grouper is a firm white fish that is flaky with a distinct mild flavor.
+This moist fish tastes similar to grilled bass or halibut.

 Is grilled grouper a fishy fish?

-No. This fish is mild and appeals to just about everyone.
+No. This popular fish is mild and appeals to just about everyone.
 It is readily available in Florida as well as in fish markets around the nation.

-This simple grilled grouper fish recipe takes 10 to 12 minutes from grill to plate.
+This simple grilled grouper fish recipe takes 10 to 12 minutes from grill grate to plate.

 A sprinkle of Italian herbs and a little olive oil and fresh lemon juice is drizzled over the fresh grouper.
 The fish is steamed in a foil pouch in its own juices and delivers great flavor.

-Grouper is an easy to make white fish that is mild in flavor and available just about anywhere.
+Grouper is an easy to make flaky white fish that has a milder flavor than other fish and is available just about anywhere across the United States.
 If you can buy it local, it’s a keeper.

 You just can’t mess this up!

 I used an Italian seasoning, but any mix of dried oregano, basil, rosemary, garlic salt and parsley will do.
 It’s delicious sprinkled on fresh grouper.

 How to pick the freshest grouper

-It should be moist and first and spring back when you touch it.
+It should be moist with a firm texture and spring back when you touch it.

 Check the freezer aisle.
-My local grocer has grouper fresh frozen.
+My local grocer has red grouper fresh frozen.